 Jim Weinberg is the founder and principal of Jim Weinberg Lifestyles, a design firm specializing in high-end residential and commercial projects.
-Jim is a third generation interior designer, practicing over 35 years.
-In the late 1960’s, he became the very first importer of modular furniture and pioneered “contemporary” design concepts.
-He opened the first contemporary home furnishings showroom in Miami in 1970.
-Also in his innovation portfolio is a sports highlight; Weinberg, along with former pro tennis player Mike Davies and psychologist Vic Braden, is responsible for changing the color of the tennis ball from white to yellow in the 1970s.
+Jim is a third generation interior designer, practicing over 40 years.
+Jim opened a design studio in Miami focusing on Furniture and Residential Interior Design.
+During this creative period of design and innovation is a sports highlight; Weinberg, along with former pro tennis player Mike Davies and psychologist Vic Braden, is responsible for changing the color of the tennis ball from white to yellow in the 1970s.
 What began as a concept for better hand-eye coordination for beginners he changed the face of one of our world’s most popular sports.

 After Miami, came Aspen, where Weinberg worked on a number of vacation and second homes for major celebrities and public figures.
 His integrity and commitment to privacy of the client made him a favorite among the A-listers, which brought him to Hollywood, California.
 While continuing to work on celebrity and high-profile homes, Weinberg (referred to as “Mr. Color” in numerous print media) also played an instrumental part in the renovation of the Hollywood sign, and pioneered the Adopt-a-Highway program through his efforts to clean up the city of Los Angeles and other cities across the US.
 While traveling from coast to coast, he also worked with world-famous designer and architect Adam Tihany, whom Weinberg regards as one of his inspirations.
 Three furniture designs by Weinberg can be found in the Museum of Modern Art in NYC.